trobonox/trobonox/README.md

 - Productivity mobile app using Expo and React Native

 ## Contact me:
-If you have any questions or want to work with me feel free to write an email at: **hello@trobo.tech**.
+If you have any questions or want to work with me feel free to write an email at: **hello@trobo.dev**.

 Alternatively, you can message me on Discord: **trobo.tech**